Avoid Getting Weighed Down While Shopping In Tokyo With A Useful Luggage Storage Solution

 In Tokyo, rechargeable IC cards like Suica and Pasmo can help cut down on the time you'd otherwise spend buying a new ticket every time you transfer train lines.
 Such cards also make it easy for you to scan yourself into a locker without needing to dig around in your pockets for 100-yen coins.
 When the time comes, hold your card over the IC reader, and you should hear the door to your locker click open.
 Some old coin lockers have a key you'll need to hang onto for later, but Tokyo's touchscreen-enabled lockers usually spit out a receipt with your passcode printed on it.
 Since a receipt is arguably easier to lose, you'll want to tuck yours away somewhere safe until you come back to retrieve your bags.

 Be mindful not only of your locker number, but of your locker bank's location as well, since it's easy to get lost in labyrinthine hubs like Shinjuku, the world's busiest train station.
 If you're not planning to leave via the same subway or train line, you may also want to look for lockers outside the ticket gate.
-Different lines owned by other railway companies will have their own separate ticket gates, though unlike in New York, they all accept the same transportation cards.
+Different lines owned by other railway companies will have their own separate ticket gates, but they all accept the same transportation cards.

 Other options for luggage storage and delivery in Japan

 Tokyo is also in the network of global services like Bounce and Radical Storage, which connect travelers with local businesses where they can deposit their luggage short-term.
-Radical Storage charges a daily flat rate of 850 yen (about $5.54) per item plus 250 yen for a required guarantee on each item up to 425,000 yen (about $2,800).
+Radical Storage charges a daily flat rate of 1,100 yen ($7.50) per item, plus 250 yen for a required guarantee on each item up to 425,000 yen ($3,000).
 Whether you go with a station locker or one of these other options, having fewer bags to lug around might free you up to enjoy sightseeing in Tokyo better.